-We follow a negotiation strategy that is based on our unique national interests, and is agreed with the Minister for Climate Change Issues.
+We follow a negotiation strategy that is based on our unique national interests, and is agreed with the Minister for Climate Change.

 What MFAT negotiators do

-We represent New Zealand in the governance and decision making of the Convention, ensuring our interests are protected, especially when agreements have an impact on our environment, trade and economy.
+We represent New Zealand in the governance and decision making of the Convention, Protocol, and Paris Agreement, ensuring our interests are protected, because these agreements have an impact on our environment, trade and economy.
 Our work includes:

 - attending Convention meetings and speaking on issues being decided

 - making submissions to the Convention and at other related forums

 - lobbying other countries

-- A legally binding agreement — We believe that an ambitious and effective global agreement is the first line of defence against climate change.
+- We seek an outcome from the Paris Agreement work programme that respects both the letter and spirit of the outcome reached in Paris, as reflected in the Paris Agreement and COP decision 1/CP.21.
 All countries, both developed and developing, need to make legal commitments to reduce emissions.
 Together we need to work toward limiting global warming to a rise of 2 degrees above industrial levels.
 If we don’t do this, the costs of responding to climate change, eg building new and better infrastructure, recovering from cyclones and adapting to water shortages, will be much greater.

-- Better inventories — We believe all countries need to provide transparent, accurate and regular national greenhouse gas inventories.
+- We seek to ensure the rule-set for the Paris Agreement delivers an efficient and effective global ambition mechanism, which includes the 2018 Talanoa Dialogue and the five-yearly Global Stocktakes starting from 2023.
+We believe all countries need to provide transparent, accurate and regular national greenhouse gas inventories.
 These are the building blocks of effective action against climate change.
 New Zealand is recognised for the quality of our reporting and the calibre of experts we provide for the international review process.